wallytutor/WallyToolbox.jl/docs/src/Teaching/Elmer/A2-MATC-Language.md

     Real MATC "1.0 - tx * (2.5E-03 - 1.2E-06 * tx)"
 ```

+### Sourcing functions from user modules

 Models can become too complex to code in a single line.
 Hopefully MATC provides functions which can be declared in external modules.
-In [this case](https://github.com/wallytutor/WallyToolbox.jl/tree/main/apps/Elmer/diffusion_solids/carburizing_slycke) there is such an example.
-You need to remember to call `source("module")` in `Simulation` section of SIF so that the functions can be used elsewhere. *I managed to use a single `source` in SIF, although the documentation does not state that many sources are forbidden; for some reason multiple sources work when sourcing from a file.* The call of a function become something as
+I avoid coding MATC directly in SIF because their syntax is different and that can quickly lead to unmaintainable code.
+An example of such external sourcing is provided in [this case](https://github.com/wallytutor/WallyToolbox.jl/tree/main/apps/Elmer/diffusion_solids/carburizing_slycke).
+You need to remember to call `source("module")` in `Simulation` section of SIF so that the functions can be used elsewhere.
+The call of a function become something as

 ```C
   Concentration Diffusivity = Variable Concentration